autogen-ai/governance/CLA.md

 ### 5. License

 - a.
 Copyright License.
-You grant AutoGen-AI, and those who receive the Submission directly or indirectly from AutoGen-AI, a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license in the Submission to reproduce, prepare derivative works of, publicly display, publicly perform, and distribute the Submission and such derivative works, and to sublicense any or all of the foregoing rights to third parties.
+You grant AGMax, and those who receive the Submission directly or indirectly from AGMax, a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license in the Submission to reproduce, prepare derivative works of, publicly display, publicly perform, and distribute the Submission and such derivative works, and to sublicense any or all of the foregoing rights to third parties.

 - b.
 Patent License.
-You grant AutoGen-AI, and those who receive the Submission directly or indirectly from AutoGen-AI, a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license under Your patent claims that are necessarily infringed by the Submission or the combination of the Submission with the Project to which it was Submitted to make, have made, use, offer to sell, sell and import or otherwise dispose of the Submission alone or with the Project.
+You grant AGMax, and those who receive the Submission directly or indirectly from AGMax, a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license under Your patent claims that are necessarily infringed by the Submission or the combination of the Submission with the Project to which it was Submitted to make, have made, use, offer to sell, sell and import or otherwise dispose of the Submission alone or with the Project.

 - c.
 Other Rights Reserved.
 Each party reserves all rights not expressly granted in this Agreement.
 No additional licenses or rights whatsoever (including, without limitation, any implied licenses) are granted by implication, exhaustion, estoppel or otherwise.